heartListeners/heartListener/README.md

 Other business partners: Those who entrust us with promotion and advertising.
 You grant us the right to share the indirect user profiles formed by using your relevant information collection with partners who entrust us to carry out promotion and adverting so as to help them make advertising or decision-making suggestions, improve the effective touch  rate of advertising, and further understand user needs.
 We promise that we will not share any personal information that can identify you without your consent.

-Cooperative third-party SDK providers: When you use the functions provided by a third party in HeartListener, we may access the Software Development Kit (SDK) provided by a third party to realize the relevant functions.
+Cooperative third-party SDK providers: When you use the functions provided by a third party in SleepZ, we may access the Software Development Kit (SDK) provided by a third party to realize the relevant functions.
 We will restrict the SDK service providers through cooperation agreement.
 However, third-party SDK providers may collect your personal information.
 The aforementioned service providers' collection and processing of information and other activities are subject to their own privacy terms, and do not apply to this policy.
 To ensure the maximum security of your information, we recommend you review the privacy policy of any third-party SDK service before using our legitimate rights and interests, if you find that there is a risk in this SDK or other similar apps, we suggest that you immediately stop the relevant operations and contact us in time.

 Message push service: To provide you with message push, third-party push service providers may obtain your push SDK version number, necessary device information, mobile phone status information, geographic location information and network related information so as to push information you may be more interested in.
 Please refer to Information Collection and Use of Third-Party SDKs for details.